369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/solving_xor_nn/README.md

 predicted_output = sigmoid(output_layer_activation)
 ```

 And this predicted output will be compared to the expected output.
 That makes one complete forward pass.
-If it is not the same as the expected output, we will update our weights and biases accourdingly using backpropergation.
+If it is not the same as the expected output, we will update our weights and biases accordingly using backpropergation.

-Backpropergation is able to do this because it computes the gradient of the loss function (square error loss in our case) with respect to the weights.
+**Backpropergation** is able to do this because it computes the gradient of the loss function (square error loss in our case) with respect to the weights.
 Basically it sees how far off the predicted value is from our expected result and penalizes the result, which it uses to update the weights and biases accourdingly.
 The idea is to get the loss as minimal as possible because that signifies we are close to our prediction.
-The whole operation is called gradient decent which we covered already in this repo in detail [here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/tree/main/Machine-Learning-Algorithms/gradient-decent)
+The whole operation is called gradient decent which we covered already and can be found in this repo [here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/tree/main/Machine-Learning-Algorithms/gradient-decent)